superg3m/ion/README.md

 typedef struct IonSymbol {
     IonSymbolKind kind;
-    IonDeclaration* decl; // NULLPTR if not resolved yet
+    IonNode* decl; // NULLPTR if not resolved yet

     // This is resolved if and only if I can lookup in a symbol and that declaration matches the context.
     // One nice thing about the symbols is that you can only ever have once instance of a symbol because